aseldawy/CS167/Labs/Lab1/CS167-Lab1.md

 mvn archetype:generate -DgroupId=edu.ucr.cs.cs167.<UCRNetID> -DartifactId=<UCRNetID>_lab1 -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
 ```
 Replace `<UCRNetID>` with your UCR Net ID (not student ID).

+##### Alternative Method
+1. Open Intellij
+2. Select "New Project"
+3. Make sure "Project SDK" is showing **1.8** in the right panel.
+4. Select "Maven" in the left panel, check "Create from archetype" in the right panel, then select `org.apache.maven.archetypes:maven-archetype-quickstart`.
+Click "Next".
+5. Expand "Artifact Coordinates"
+6. Change "GroupId" to `edu.ucr.cs.cs167.<UCRNetID>`
+7. Change "ArticifactId" to `<UCRNetID>_lab1`
+8. Change "Version" to `1.0`
+9. Modify "Location" if necessary.
+10. "Next" and then "Finish".

 (Q1) What is the name of the created directory?
 * Change into the project directory and type mvn package